 “People don’t like to say they’re ‘dating’ in Sweden,” one Swedish resident observes.
 “There’s a huge amount of pressure that is tied to the word.”

 Read more: Forget dating and just connect with people

 Instead, couples typically head out for “fika” coffee and cake (the bill is split, naturally) and if they like each other, great.
 If not, no big deal.

 In a place where the search for a soul-mate is so easily weighed against personal ambition, the latter increasingly wins.

-Join us in the depths of winter-time Sweden as we hike beneath the Northern Lights, rally drive around an ice course and cruise across the snow on a fleet of snowmobiles.
+Visit the depths of winter-time Sweden as we hike beneath the Northern Lights, rally drive around an ice course and cruise across the snow on a fleet of snowmobiles.

 Live and breathe the beauty of the Swedish outback and learn all about this country’s egalitarian society first-hand.
-More details right here.

 Images: Shutterstock and Flash Pack